 Sex has made its way, subtly or otherwise, into most forms of media we consume, and the museum takes a deeper look at how in the last exhibit.
 “Porno Chic to Sex Positivty” follows the history of pornography in fine art, advertising, films, and music through the use of media from the 1960s to the present day.
 The exhibit is divided into four sections: “A Pornographic Avante-Garde”; “Sexualized Marketing”; “Scandalous Scenes of Cinema”; and “Music: an Erotic Form.”
 You’ll see everything from famous cologne ads to scenes from Fifty Shades of Grey.

-A breakdown of the Museum of Sex’s second half: Super Funland
+The Museum of Sex’s second half: Super Funland

 A hallway of carnival dioramas leads to a theater room where all are asked to watch a seven-minute film about the sexual history of the carnival.
 The film traces the bacchanalian origins of the carnival from ancient civilizations to the 20th century.